Aastat-FI/Aastat-FI.github.io/_posts/2021-08-13-second_plot.md

 Here we have generated a dataframe containing example patients, how their tumor size has changed from start of the study until the end of study and time after they were censored from the study (quit, died, etc).
-On top of that we also have measurements on different cytokine levels.
+On top of that we also have measurements on different anonymized parameters noted by Parameter [number].
 Note that data has missing values indicated by NA.
 In the dataframe there is a column called missing\_combination which indicates that there was problems while gathering the data.
 TRUE values indicates